 Is this a match process?

 What happens if I do not obtain a fellowship position?

-If you do not achieve a fellowship position, the best thing is to take a step back and analyze your application looking for areas of weakness.
-It may be worth gently asking the programs where you applied if they have suggestions for improvement.
-It is also worth considering asking someone in a leadership position, such as your EM program director, to look over your application for weakness as well.
+If you do not secure a fellowship position, the best thing is to take a step back and analyze your application looking for areas of weakness.
+It may be worth gently asking programs where you applied if they have suggestions for improvement.
+It is also worth considering asking someone in a leadership position, such as your EM program director, to look over your application for weakness.
 Spend the next year addressing the deficiencies on your application and apply again.
-It is also possible to find a career in population medicine without completing a fellowship.
-Alternatives to a fellowship can include pursuing a Master’s Degree in Public Health, Public Administration or Public Policy.
+It is also possible to build a career in population medicine without completing a fellowship.
+Alternatives to a fellowship can include pursuing a master’s degree in public health, public administration, or public policy.